tauri-apps/tauri/.changes/only-proxy-on-mobile.md

 "tauri": patch
 ---

-Only proyy the dev server on mobile to simplify desktop usage.
+Only proxy the dev server on mobile to simplify desktop usage.